 We are a small but dedicated team at The Crest.
-Trine heads up the organization and the farm workers at Willow-Witt Ranch assist with all the prep, the tours and behind-the- scenes work.
+Suzanne heads up the organization and the farm workers at Willow-Witt Ranch assist with all the prep, the tours and behind-the- scenes work.
 Without them we wouldn’t be able to do all that we are doing.

 Suzanne Willow, Executive Director

 Suzanne is a third generation Californian, and a chosen Oregonian.
 Born in Santa Cruz, she spent her younger years in Idaho’s Sawthooth Mountains and near Yosemite, later moving to Eureka/Arcata and the Pacific Ocean.
 Open vistas with mountains and forests call to her.